 From the perspective of the employer, monitoring CPD is perhaps the easiest way to review employees and gauge the company’s overall level of fitness.
 As we all know, an organisation or a team are only as strong as its weakest branch.

 How many CPD Points/Hours do I Accrue?

-This varies on the event programme & format, however, typically it equates to 7 points per full day attendance at the National Sales Conference.
+30 points per full day attendance at the National Sales Conference, including playback of the sessions running on the co-located tracks.
 We’ll provide you with a certificate to record your CPD training after the event.